joaanna/joaanna.github.io/_pages/about.md

 Before embarking on my PhD journey, I completed undergraduate studies in Mathematics at the University of Vienna and The Autonomous University of Barcelona.
 Following this, I gained industry exposure as an AI Engineer at Twenty Billion Neurons, which was subsequently acquired by Qualcomm.
 Furthering my academic pursuits, I completed a Master of Science (MSc) degree in Computer Science from the University of Oxford and had the opportunity to contribute as a research intern at the Torr Vision Group.

 In addition to my academic and professional commitments, I am actively engaged in the academic community.
 I serve as a reviewer for several esteemed conferences and journals, including ICCV (2021, 2023), CVPR (2022–2025), ICLR (2022), NeurIPS (2021), ACM FAccT (2024), TPAMI, and IJCV.
 Furthermore, I co-organize workshops at major conferences, such as [CVG at ICML 2024](https://sites.google.com/view/cvgicml2024) and MIV at CVPR 2025.
+I have also been co-orgnizing the [MIT Vision and Graphic Seminar](https://sites.google.com/view/visionseminar) since 2022.

 ------------------
 # News